kitty-catt/jboss-eap-quickstarts/readme.md

-Let's plat with the JBoss EAP Quickstarts
+Let's play with the JBoss EAP Quickstarts